26 Surprising Facts About Lisbon, Portugal

 A Lisbon fact is that the city has the second-longest bridge in Europe and the longest in the European Union, the Vasco da Gama Bridge.

-The bridge is 7.6 miles (12 km) long, while the 25th April Bridge is also long and resembles the San Francisco Golden Gate Bridge.
+The bridge is 7.6 miles (12 km) long, and the 25th April Bridge is also long and resembles the Golden Gate Bridge in San Francisco.

 It is the longest suspension bridge in Europe.

-As one of the European cities, it has the most eclectic collection of museums, which are not only confined to archaeology or art.
+As one of the European cities, it has the most eclectic collection of museums, not confined to archaeology or art.

 Here, you can learn about costumes, coaches, design, ethnology, Fado, news, and more.